SplatSuRe: Selective Super-Resolution for Multi-view Consistent 3D Gaussian Splatting: Results

 \section{Results}

 \paragraph{Qualitative Results.} Figures~\ref{fig:teaser} and~\ref{fig:main_results_fig} present representative renderings from our method.
 Our approach produces consistently sharper reconstructions while preserving smoothness in uniformly textured regions.
-In contrast, Mip-Splatting yields overly blurred results because it is trained only on LR and its 3D anti-aliasing filter excessively blurs all Gaussians.
+In contrast, Mip-Splatting yields overly blurred results because it is trained only on LR inputs and its 3D anti-aliasing filter excessively blurs all Gaussians.
 SRGS recovers higher-frequency content in some areas but remains constrained by the underlying SR images -- regions where the SR output is consistent appear sharp, whereas areas with view-inconsistent SR predictions become noticeably blurred or distorted.

 \paragraph{Quantitative Results.} Table~\ref{tab:tandt} presents results on Tanks \& Temples~\cite{Knapitsch2017tandt}.
 Our method achieves the highest image quality across nearly all metrics, demonstrating both its effectiveness and robustness.
-The only exception is NIQE, where 3DGS attains a better score.
-Similarly, SRGS ranks second across most reference and perceptual metrics but lags behind in MUSIQ and NIQE, where 3DGS performs better.
+Only 3DGS attains a better NIQE score.
+Similarly, SRGS ranks second across most reference and perceptual metrics but lags behind 3DGS in MUSIQ and NIQE.
 This trend arises because the aliased, noisy renderings of low-resolution 3DGS coincidentally resemble the natural image statistics favored by no-reference quality metrics, whereas the smoother and more coherent outputs of Mip-Splatting and SR-based methods appear less “natural” under such measures.
 In contrast, our approach delivers substantially higher perceptual fidelity and cross-view consistency, producing sharper and more realistic high-resolution reconstructions that align closely with both human perception and ground-truth images.